-The external loans' weighted average period until maturity, and for which the rate is fixed, was 19.4 years at 31 March 2020 (2019: 20.4 years).
-Additional risk may arise if large cash flows are concentrated within particular time periods however the maturity profile of the external loans is matched to the profile of company's loans receivable from the parent, with the financial liability guaranteed by Affinity Water Limited and Affinity Water Holdings Limited.
+The external loans' weighted average period until maturity, and for which the rate is fixed, was 6.3 years at 31 March 2020 (2019: 7.3 years).
+Additional risk may arise if large cash flows are concentrated within particular time periods however the maturity profile of the external loans is matched to the profile of company's loan receivable from the parent, with the financial liability guaranteed by Affinity Water Limited and Affinity Water Holdings Limited.